2013 Bohol earthquake

 The 2013 Bohol earthquake occurred on October 15 at 8:12:31 PST in Bohol, an island province located in Central Visayas, Philippines.
 The magnitude of the earthquake was recorded at 7.2, its epicenter in the vicinity of 6 km S 24° W of Sagbayan, and its depth of focus at 12 km.
 It affected the whole Central Visayas region, particularly Bohol and Cebu.
 The earthquake was felt in the whole Visayas area and as far as Masbate island in the north and Cotabato provinces in southern Mindanao.

 According to official reports by the National Disaster Risk Reduction and Management Council (NDRRMC), 222 were reported dead, 8 were missing, and 976 people were injured.
 In all, more than 73,000 structures were damaged, of which more than 14,500 were destroyed.

 It was the deadliest earthquake in the Philippines in 23 years since the 1990 Luzon earthquake.
-The energy released by the quake was equivalent to 32 of the bombs dropped in Hiroshima.
+The energy released by the quake was equivalent to 32 of the atomic bomb dropped in Hiroshima.
 Previously, Bohol was also hit by an earthquake on February 8, 1990 that damaged several buildings and caused a tsunami.

 On November 8 (November 7 UTC), just three weeks after the earthquake, Super Typhoon Haiyan (Yolanda) struck the region.
 Although the storm's eye missed the area affected by the earthquake, it sent some 40,000 Boholanos still living in temporary shelters back to evacuation centers and disrupted relief efforts in the province.